With ArcGIS Pro, you can use Open Geospatial Consortium (OGC) services that are available on the web, such as WMS and WMTS services.

 - Choose a WMS layer in the Contents pane.

-- On the Appearance tab, use the tools to adjust the appearance of the layer as needed.
+- On the WMS Layer tab, use the tools to adjust the appearance of the layer as needed.

 Get information about a WMS service layer

-The service layer properties Source tab displays information such as the map extent, data (service) type, URL, service name, and default coordinate system of the service.
+On the WMS layer properties dialog box, the Source tab displays information such as the map extent, data (service) type, URL, service name, and default coordinate system of the service.

 The layer name shown may not be the same as what is in the Contents pane and on the General tab.
 This is because the text used for the layer name on the Source tab is taken from the <Name> tag in the WMS service capabilities file, which is the file used to describe the service.
 However, ArcGIS Pro uses the more descriptive <Title> tag from the capabilities file to populate the layer name for the Contents pane and the General tab.